Amg-AmolGore/Amg-AmolGore/README.md

 - 👋 Hi, I’m @Amg-AmolGore
-- 👀 I’m interested in Embedeed system devlopment
+- 👀 I’m interested in Embedded system devlopment
-- 🌱 I’m currently learning Customized embedded linux system development using the yocto.
+- 🌱 I’m currently learning Customized Embedded linux system development using the yocto.
 - 💞️ I’m looking to collaborate on yocto, AI , Machine learning and Autonomous vehicles
 - 📫 How to reach me amolgore.allusr@gmail.com